Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: title-attribute to spoiler-shortcode
 * Added: asgarosforum_filter_forum_status_options filter
+* Fixed: pre and code-tags were breaking the layout
 * Fixed: Answer-options in polls were ordered randomly on some server-configurations = 1.15.10 =
 * Added: Option to show usernames in reactions